Oregon Apple Farms - U Pick 'Em And Enjoy

 For a complete guide to apple picking orchards and farms across the country, visit check out the FTF Guide to Top U-Pick Farms in the US.

 Portland is a hotbed of fresh fruits, local produce, organic vegetables and generally healthy farm-to-table cuisine.
 Many local families -- known as locavores for bringing in food from local farms -- find picking their own fruit to be a necessity in the Fall.

 Locals agree that for apple picking around Portland, Oregon, the best area to hit is Hood River County, home of the Fruit Loop.
 Located just an hour away from Portland in the national scenic area of the Columbia River Gorge, the 35-mile-long picturesque Fruit Loop is a collection of pick-your-own fruit and vegetable orchards.
 The Loop's mission is to promote sustainable agricultural diversity in the county, which is achieved through the organization of local farms.
 While you are in the area, stop by one of the county's alpaca farms so the kids can admire these fuzzy creatures.

 Draper Girls Country Farm, open 365 days a year, boasts over 30 apple varieties, and is the Fruit Loop's only non-pasteurized licensed apple cider facility.
+Before you arrive, be sure to visit their website's Etiquette Page and share their safety tips with the kids.
 Walk around the grounds to watch the farm animals, or take a picnic-break.
 Before you leave, be sure to pick up Draper's famous cinnamon-sugar dried apples.
 You can even get a peek at it, courtesy of this video done by Theresa Stacy-Ryan tmsr Design Delivery

 Oregon Favorites for Families Pick Your Own Farms Directory